Swizz Beatz: 2008–2018: Monster Music Group

 In April 2011, in an exclusive listening session with Rap-Up.com, Dean premiered fourteen tracks set to appear on the album, including "V.I.P.
 Chillin" and also several previously unheard songs, including "Dance Like a White Girl" and "Instructions".
 He also premiered unfinished versions of several music videos made for the album, revealing that the Reebok-commissioned video for "International Party" cost $1.4 million to shoot, and that the video for "You Stay on My Mind" was shot in Dubai: he also revealed that he persuaded the Sheikh to let him use the airspace for only a dollar.
 Dean announced that he was planning to release the album on September 13, to coincide with his birth date.
 Rather than being released under his own imprint, the album is set to be released under his legal contract with Everest Entertainment/Atlantic Records/Warner Music Group, who signed the rapper in August 2010.

 His first Grammy Award came in 2011, awarded in the category of Best Rap Performance by a Duo or Group for a track titled "On to the Next One" teaming him with Jay-Z. The first promotional single from Haute Living was titled "Everyday (Coolin')", features a verse from Eve, was produced by Joe Lindsay, and was released through monstermondays.com on March 28, 2011.
 In an April 2011 interview with Paper Mag, Dean revealed that a few yet-to-be-released special collaborations would appear on the album, including one titled "Skyscrapers" featuring Kanye West and Bono: "We got this song–it's me, Bono and Kanye on this one song called 'Skyscrapers'.
 I recorded with Kanye in the studio and then I recorded with Bono in this actual studio right here.
 Mary J. Blige is on the album too; John Legend.
 But they're all on the album in super amazing ways.
 It's not like a compilation–it's a nice mixture of creativity.
 I had no boundaries with it; I had great partners on the album–Reebok was supporting me."

-In May 2011, during an interview with BBC Radio 1Xtra's DJ Semtex, Swizz Beatz announced the release of his upcoming third solo album Haute Living, would be released on his birthday, September 13, 2011.
+In May 2011, during an interview with BBC Radio 1Xtra's DJ Semtex, Swizz Beatz announced that his upcoming third solo album Haute Living, would be released on his birthday, September 13, 2011.
 In July 2011, Swizz Beatz said instead of releasing all of the songs at once, he would release the tracks over an extended period of time: "Let me clarify: Haute Living is still coming, but as far as releasing all on one day, I'm not doing that no more," he said.
 "I want to just drop singles from Haute Living instead of 'I'm coming on September 13.'
 I'm like, 'You know what?
 Let me make every song an event, instead of just that one day being an event.'"